 - Fold in the coconut flakes, sliced almonds, and chocolate chips.

 - Drop balls of cookie dough about 2 inches apart on a prepared cookie sheet.
 I roll balls of dough with my hands.
 A cookie scoop definitely makes this process easier and less messy.
 I haven’t found a cookie scoop that I would recommend yet.
 If you know an affordable one that doesn’t easily break, PLEASE let me know!

-- Bake for about 10-13 minutes or until light golden.
+- Bake for about 10-13 minutes or until lightly golden.

 - Let cool completely, preferably on a cooling rack.